kidsneuro-lab/leafcutter2/README.md

 #### Prerequisites

-- The necessary python libraries can be installed with `leafcutter2_env.yml`.
+- All the necessary python libraries can be installed with `leafcutter2_env.yml`.

 ## Clustering, classifying and quantifying splice junctions